Drawings 1977-81

-Artist Lee Brozgol’s pencil drawings of New York City’s Lower East Side in the early 1980’s, where he lived and worked.
+Artist Lee Brozgol’s intricate graphite drawings of New York City’s Lower East Side in the early 1980’s, where he lived and worked.

 Brozgol was a contemporary of famed downtown artists such as Keith Haring, Basquiat, and Martin Wong.
 Yet, as an outsider among outsiders, Brozgol stayed away from the glitz and glam of the art world.